dmitriyakkerman/vue-vuex-i18n-browser-sfc-starter/README.md

 > Vue.js single file components starter-kit for use in browser with Vuex and I18n configuration

-Create interactive Vue.js single file components (SFC) into standalone JS files, compile them and connect to your webpage.
+Create interactive Vue.js single file components (SFC), compile them into standalone JS files and connect to your webpage :ok_hand:

 ### Usage